Swarmchestrate/cluster-builder/README.md

 6. **Make**: To run the provided `Makefile`.
 7. **PostgreSQL**: For storing OpenTofu state.
 8. (Optional) **Docker**: To create a dev Postgres
+9. For detailed instructions on **edge device requirements**, refer to the [Edge Device Requirements](docs/edge-requirements.md) document.

 ---

 ## Getting Started